MicrosoftDocs/entra-powershell-docs/docs/conceptual/troubleshooting.md

 ### Function capacity 4096 has been exceeded for this scope

-In PowerShell 5.1, you might encounter the error: Function {cmdlet-name} cannot be created because function capacity 4096 has been exceeded for this scope.
-To resolve this, increase the function limit by running: $MaximumFunctionCount = 32768, then try importing the module again.
+In PowerShell 5.1, you might see the error: "Function {cmdlet-name} cannot be created because function capacity 4096 has been exceeded."
+To fix this, increase the function limit by running the command below, then try importing the module again

 ```powershell
 $MaximumFunctionCount = 32768